Rooghz/PortScanner/README.md

 # PortScanner
-Port Scanner using NMAP in Python.
+Port Scanner using NMAP in Python!